Our Girona food guide has the best food and drink spots in the charming Costa Brava city. We include our favorite Girona restaurants, cafes and bars.

 Though we’re not normally big fans of fusion food, we loved everything we ate at Nu.
 Highlights included a starter of large tempura fried prawns whimsically displayed on wires as well as cubes of luscious foie gras served over a bed of ground chocolate cookies and topped with banana ice cream.

-Nu holds a Michelin Bib Gourmand designation, and the restaurant’s casual atmosphere and excellent food echo a world trend found in amazing U.S restaurants and many French restaurants lauded in Paris’ Le Fooding guide.
+Nu holds a Michelin Bib Gourmand designation, and the restaurant’s casual atmosphere and excellent food echo a world trend found in amazing U.S restaurants and many Paris restaurants lauded in France’s Le Fooding guide.
 As a bonus, Nu offers reasonable set menus for both lunch and dinner, providing a value option for those hungry to try a wide selection of Nu’s plates.

 Nu is located at Carrer d’Abeuradors, 4, 17004 Girona, Spain.